whynotmake-it/rivership/packages/snaptest/README.md

 );
 ```

+---

+## ⚠️ Font Limitations

+**Important:** Due to limitations in Flutter's golden test environment, this package has the following font-related constraints:

+- **Cupertino System Fonts**: iOS system fonts (CupertinoSystemText/CupertinoSystemDisplay) are not available in the test environment and are automatically overridden with Roboto fonts for consistent rendering across platforms.

+- **Google Fonts**: The `google_fonts` package will only work in golden tests if fonts are bundled as local assets in your `pubspec.yaml`.
+Remote font fetching (the default behavior) will not work in the test environment.

+- **Custom Fonts**: If you use custom fonts in your app, ensure they are included as local assets in your `pubspec.yaml` and properly loaded during tests for accurate screenshots.

+These limitations ensure consistent, reproducible screenshots across different test environments, but may result in visual differences from your actual app when using iOS system fonts or remote fonts.

+---

 ## Helper Scripts

 `snaptest` comes with with two scripts that you can run from the root of your project.